 CDP doctoral training grants fund full-time studentships for 45 months (or part-time equivalent).
 The studentship has the possibility of being extended for an additional 3 months to provide professional development opportunities, or up to 3 months of funding may be used to pay for the costs the student might incur in taking up professional development opportunities.
 The award holder will be appropriately embedded for a period on this basis within the education team at OBGA, and will be encouraged to explore possible placements with external partners, including the Natural History Museum in London and University of Padua Botanic Garden.

-both QMUL and OBGA, as well as becoming part of the wider cohort of CDP funded
+This project will be jointly supervised by Dr Richard Coulton (QMUL) and Professor Simon Hiscock (OBGA).
+The student will be expected to spend time at both QMUL and OBGA, as well as becoming part of the wider cohort of CDP funded students across the UK.

-deadline: 5pm on Wednesday 11 March, 2020
+Application deadline: 5pm on Wednesday 11 March, 2020